pivotal-cf/docs-cloudbees/Jenkins.html.md

 ---
-title: CloudBees Jenkins Enterprise for Pivotal Cloud Foundry
+title: CloudBees Jenkins Platform for Pivotal Cloud Foundry
 owner: London Services
 ---

-CloudBees Jenkins Enterprise can be deployed to and managed by your Pivotal Cloud Foundry environment.
+CloudBees Jenkins Platform can be deployed to and managed by your Pivotal Cloud Foundry environment.
 Deployment is automated and easy: the topology and resourcing requirements of your setup can be easily changed in OpsManager to suit your needs.
 This product provides a pre-built configuration tailored towards Cloud Foundry integration, with common dependencies, languages, and packages already installed.
 Upgrades to newer versions, which include new versions of CloudBees, dependencies, and new features are seamless and easy to install, making the operator's life easy.

-CloudBees Jenkins is tightly integrated into Pivotal Cloud Foundry to provide an enhanced application developer and workflow experience.
+CloudBees Jenkins Platform is tightly integrated into Pivotal Cloud Foundry to provide an enhanced application developer and workflow experience.
 Focusing on ensuring tests can be as close to the actual Cloud Foundry runtime experience as possible, to remove any discrepancies or bugs caused by differences in libraries and environments.
 You can utilize the same build packs for Ruby & NodeJS as the runtime to run your tests and easily create and bind to Pivotal Cloud Foundry service instances for integration testing.

-CloudBees Jenkins is integrated with UAA to provide single sign-on functionality for users, providing a seamless platform experience as well segregating builds by user and space for isolation and security.
+CloudBees Jenkins Platform is integrated with UAA to provide single sign-on functionality for users, providing a seamless platform experience as well segregating builds by user and space for isolation and security.
 Applications can be easily deployed to Cloud Foundry, using a blue-green deployment strategy, upon a successful build using the integrated CLI plugin and credentials store.

 ### Features